Camille

 Provenance: the Henri M. Petiet collection, with the HMP wetstamp on the reverse (not cited in Lugt)

-This masterful etching contains all of Corot's artistic predilections, including the dark foreground enlivened by minuscule figures, with a sombre copse of trees that serves to frame the city afar, all set against a vibrant sky.
+This masterful etching contains all of Corot's later artistic predilections, including the dark foreground enlivened by minuscule figures, with a sombre copse of trees that serves to frame the city afar, all set against a vibrant sky.

 It is not known why Corot renounced his participation in the Société des Aquafortistes, and this, his last contribution, although less dramatic, is thus especially poignant.

-* According to Melot, there were only "a few proofs" quelques épreuves") pulled of this first state.
+* According to Melot, there were only "a few proofs" ("quelques épreuves") pulled of this first state.